openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 #.
 Select the **Delete** icon in the subsection that you want to delete.

   .. image:: ../../../shared/images/subsection-delete.png
-   :alt: The subsection with Delete icon circled.
+   :alt: Part of a course outline showing a subsection with the Delete icon
+       circled.

 2. When the confirmation prompt appears, select **Yes, delete this subsection**.